JakeChampion/fetch/README.md

 * Not all Fetch standard options are supported in this polyfill.
 For instance, [`redirect`](#redirect-modes) and [`cache`](https://github.github.io/fetch/#caveats) directives are ignored.

+* `keepalive` is not supported because it would involve making a synchronous XHR, which is something this project is not willing to do.
+See [issue #700](https://github.com/github/fetch/issues/700#issuecomment-484188326) for more information.

 #### Handling HTTP error statuses